ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

 # May 14, 2019

 - **Avengers: Endgame!** Round Three?
-- Worked on Mindera interview.
+- Online assessment interview.
+  - Did not pass.

 # May 13, 2019